ahungryhipster/ahungryhipster.github.io/_posts/2013-12-05-pinewood-social.md

 ![dougpinewood.jpg](/images/dougpinewood.jpg)

-The ice for each cocktail is hand chiseled, so take the time to sit by the bar and watch your bartenders create something unique for you.
+The ice for each cocktail is hand chiseled, so take the time to sit by the bar and watch your bartenders at work.

 In addition, they have a coffee bar that was created with local neighbor, Crema Coffee.
 They offer all standard coffee and espresso drinks but have coffee cocktails to come!